sneufeind/hexagonal-architecture-example-java/README.md

 First, we're implementing the domain objects located in `domain` layer.
 After that we're implementing the _Domain Services_ that have access to the _Domain Repositories_, etc. These services itselves are stateless and have access to our domain objects and can let them change their states.
 They are also located in the `domain` layer.
 There are also `Ports` (interfaces) that allows us to interact with the environment, like database or an external event bus (see infrastructure layer).

 ### Application Layer
 In the `application` layer there are only two different types.
 The first one are interfaces and are called `Use Cases`.
-It describes how an actor would interact with our business software.
-The second are `Application Services` that are implementing the Use Cases and orchestrating the business logic.
+It describes how an actor would interact with our domain software.
+The second are `Application Services` that are implementing the Use Cases and orchestrating the domain logic.

 Until here there is no need are any framework or third party libary.
 Keep your `domain` and your `application` layer clean!